ritabur/vp-portfolio/content/about/index.md

 title: About me
 mainImage:
   image: /img/2020_krastai_fieldrep.jpg
-  alt: At the Mace Head research station in Ireland.
-Photo by Jurgita Ovadnevaitė
+  alt: In the field.
+Photo by Rugilė Trumpytė
 ---
 I am award-winning radio producer and experienced audio storyteller with special focus on how humans are trying to save this beautiful planet while destroying it simultaneously.